mknejp/dotvariant/README.md

 ```
 `Visit` accepts one delegate per possible type it _might_ contain, and at runtime invokes the one corresponding to the value it _does_ contain.
 Naturally, all delegates must return the same type.

-There are many available overloads of `Match` and `Visit` which hopefully help you achieve your goal in any scenario.
+There are many available overloads of `Match` and `Visit` which hopefully help you achieve your goal in every scenario.

 ### Custom Value Types
 Of course you are not restricted to just using builtin types like `int` or `double`.
 Any type that is valid for fields and parameters is valid for variants.
 A useful pattern is to declare your own types nested to the variant.